 You can mix any kitchen ingredients that you think will benefit hair!!

 At last, I wanted to mention the HUGE debate regarding Egg protein mask that I had mentioned in this post.
 Many in the natural hair community debate that the protein in egg are not hydrolized and hence not small enough to bind to hair and do not give any benefit to hair.
 And then there are those who swear by egg mask.
 BUT having used egg personally for hair (since my childhood!)
 I feel that it might differ from person to person.
 For me, egg mask provides strength, shine and bounce.
 So, before disregarding egg from your hair routine, I would suggest using egg mask atleast once and then decide.
+Irrespective of the scientific debate of egg protein being useful for hair or not, give it a try to see if you like it!

 (In the pic: the yellow mix is when all ingredients were whipped together)